Bhumbra/CLAS/README.md

 	n: is the number of columns in Out and In1.

+... and the next 6 arguments are optional:

 	OutT (default false): is a boolean flag that is true for a transposed product.

 	In0T (default false): is a boolean flag that is true for a transposed multiplicand.